scrabbletank/farhome-rules/rulesdoc.md

 #### Forcewave
 *6th Level*
 - **Casting Time:** 8 AP
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** instant
-- **Damage Type:** Force
+- **Damage Type:** force

 Harness your magic and unleash a destructive wave of force.
-A blast of force 5 tiles wide and 12 tiles long erupts from your hands.
-All creatures in the blast must make a Strength save against your spellcasting.
-On fail they take 7 wound dice in damage and are thrown back half the distance of the wave, on success they are pushed back 1 tile and take half damage, rounded down.
-Objects and structures in the wave are destroyed, leaving difficult terrain.
+A cone of force 5 tiles wide and 12 tiles long erupts from your hands.
+All creatures in the blast must make a strength save against your spellcasting.
+On failure they take 7 wound dice in damage and are thrown back half the distance of the wave, on success they are pushed back 1 tile and take half damage, rounded down.
+Objects and structures made of wood or stone in the wave are destroyed, leaving difficult terrain.

-The length of the wave increases by 3 and wound dice increases by 1 for each level above 6th.
+The length of the wave increases by 3 and wound dice increases by 2 for each level above 6th.